cleaning & janitorial workforce design

 Deploy

-measure what matters
+launch and measure what matters

-Tie the new crew model to contract retention, quality scores, labor cost per square foot, and turnover reduction.
+Track contract retention, quality scores, labor cost per square foot, and turnover reduction.

 Move from high-churn reactive staffing to structured crew operations.